Dcayyy/Accounts-Storage/README.md

-Account-Storage
+Account Storage

-A basic Java console based interface application that allows you to store your emails, password and account information.
+A basic Java console based-interface application that allows you to store your account information.

-The application is using SQLite database.
+The application is using local SQLite database.

-You